Gazans flee their homes after an Israeli evacuation order but have few places to go

 "I agree there are many, many Palestinians who don't agree to this," he told reporters.
 "But unfortunately, in their homes there are missiles shooting at us, [at] my children, on the entire nation of Israel.
 We have to defend ourselves."

-The U.S. diplomatic efforts come as concerns are growing the chaos — the worst outbreak of violence in Israel and Gaza in recent memory — could spread to the occupied West Bank, where 44 Palestinians have died since Saturday, either in clashes with Israeli security forces or by Jewish settlers.
+The U.S. diplomatic efforts come as concerns grow that the chaos — the worst outbreak of violence in Israel and Gaza in recent memory — could spread to the occupied West Bank.
+It already has: 49 Palestinians have died in the region since Saturday, either in clashes with Israeli security forces or by Jewish settlers, and more than 950 Palestinians were wounded there.

+North of the West Bank, a Reuters journalist was killed on Friday in southern Lebanon.
+At least six other journalists from Reuters, AFP and Al Jazeera were injured, according to the news agencies.
+Reuters said it's investigating the incident.

+U.N.
+Secretary-General António Guterres expressed his condolences to the families of journalists, whom he said are unfortunately paying with their lives.

 Charter flights to evacuate U.S. citizens who remain in Israel begin Friday.
 Other countries, such as China, France and the United Kingdom, have also reported citizens killed or missing in the conflict.